Brütal Legend: Sequel

 The cancellation of the sequel nearly ruined Double Fine, as they had invested all current efforts toward the title.
 Instead of a sequel, Double Fine began work on four smaller projects, Costume Quest, Stacking, Iron Brigade (formerly titled Trenched) and Sesame Street: Once Upon a Monster, based on prototypes they had created from "Amnesia Fortnights" during the development period where they had lacked a publisher.
 In these two-weeks sessions, the Double Fine team was split into four groups and each tasked with creating a small prototype game to share with the rest of the company; all four mini-games were well received internally.
 Upon hearing of the cancellation of the sequel, Schafer and his team began to promote these games around, and were able to obtain publishing deals for all four titles.
 The games will be able to take advantage of the custom game world engine and other assets they had created for Brütal Legend.
 The titles were considered financial successes, allowing Double Fine to recover and pursue further game development though steering away from major AAA releases.

 As of 2013, Schafer is still interested in a sequel to Brütal Legend, but would require appropriate funding and resources to make it happen as an independent developer.
 Since then, Double Fine launched a successful crowd-funded drive for Psychonauts 2 in December 2015; Schafer said that if that game does well, there is a good chance that a sequel to Brütal Legend would be possible.
 Tim Schafer said June 13 during an appearance at E3 2017 that Brütal Legend will eventually get a sequel.

+Double Fine had been acquired by Microsoft in 2019, but later returned to being an independent studio in 2026.
+To promote ideas for their next games, Double Fine ran a Kickstarter for Amnesia Fortnight 2026 in September 2026, where backers could vote for which game prototypes the studio should expand.
+One of the stretch goals was humorously set at $100 million to assure development of a sequel to Brutal Legend.
+While IGN said this was likely an impossible goal, the inclusion may tease towards existing work on the sequel.